valmassoi/resume/Valmassoi_Resume_Soft-Dev.md

     - Helped bridge the communication gap between software, business, and legal teams to brainstorm opportunities and limitations in order to define requirements
     - Named as inventor on patent application

-- Team Lead
+- Software Development Team Lead
   - Technical sales - drove demos of onboarding and trading platforms to potential SaaS clients
   - Re-architected the Securities Lending Platform from a view-only market data feed to have actionable order entry by reusing company's matching engine service
-    - `Firebase Functions` Backend For Front-end
+    - Utilized `Firebase Functions`, `Firestore`, and `TypeScript` for pub/sub, websockets, authentication, and as an edge service between the client and back-end micro-services.
   - Managed code progression and deployments

 **Comity Web Agency** --> **Jade Labs LLC**, Owner/Developer *Dec 2010 - Feb 2018*